 For the next few miles, we happily negotiate more adrenaline-pumping Class II-IV rapids with highlights like Cathedral and Kanaka Falls.

 Following our plummet through Kanaka, the river changes considerably, meandering over several miles of calm water.
 We’re now in the heart of Auburn State Recreation Area in the American River Canyon, where steep walls covered in pine forests plunge down into the boulder-strewn river.
 Springtime rafting offers green hills blanketed with colorful wildflowers; later in the season, the hills turn a golden yellow that contrasts sharply with the green woods that cover them.

 Lunchtime comes and we pull off the water for a delicious picnic.
 Knowing that a morning of hard paddling inspires a very hearty appetite, we make sure our lunches are always abundant and satisfying.
-Lounge in the shade of an oak tree with a deli sandwich piled high with fresh cold cuts, cheese and veggies or perhaps a tasty taco salad, plus icy lemonade, water, fresh fruit and cookies.
+Lounge in the shade of an oak tree with a deli sandwich piled high with fresh cold cuts, veggies and cheese; enjoy a cold drink, fresh fruit, and cookies.
 After feasting and relaxing on the beach, our downriver journey towards camp resumes.
 On your way downstream, you will be offered the option to participate in a side hike at Dardanelles Creek.
 This is a manageable hike for most, up a slot canyon creek, that dead ends at a “shower room” type waterfall.

 At the end of the afternoon, we’ll pull over for camp.
 Your guides will set up the kitchen and begin preparing a delicious dinner.
 Here at camp, there’ll be time to set up your individual site, get to know each other, fish, swim, play, or sample the delectable hors d’oeuvres your guides have prepared.
 Dessert, stargazing, and perhaps a tall tale or two follow the evening meal.

 The next morning, we’ll rise amidst the wonderful smells of coffee and breakfast.
 We’ll have time to repack our gear and get ready for another exciting day on the river.